 - 1. Select an album from the Albums and Folders panel. - 2.
-From the Sort By drop down list in the Media view, select one of the following options: - · Newest: Orders the photos by date from the most recent to the oldest - · Oldest: Orders the photos by date from the oldest to the most recent - Import Batch: Orders the photos by the batches in which they were imported - · Album Order: Orders the photos by user's choice.
+From the Sort By drop down list in the Media view, select one of the following options: - .
+Newest: Orders the photos by date from the most recent to the oldest - Oldest: Orders the photos by date from the oldest to the most recent - Name: Orders the media alphabetically by name (A-Z) - · Import Batch: Orders the photos by the batches in which they were imported - · Album Order: Orders the photos by user's choice.
 You can manually drag and reorder the order photos.